isa-ulisboa/greends-dms-exercises/dms_ex_01_spreadsheets.md

 ### Discussion:

+Q3.
 How can the procedures performed help improve data quality?

+> ## 3.
+Submission of exercise
+> **Submit two files**:
+> 1. A text file formatted in Markdown with the answers to discussion points
+> 2. The final csv of the exercise
+>
+> The submission in Moodle is at [Exercise 1 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=469001)

 ## Wrap-up